Ryanjwoodward/START_HERE/README.md

 >_Intel's Embedded Systems Course_ through FPGA Academ provides an introduction to traditional programming of embedded systems using Linux.
 The course has an emphasis on I/O mehtodologies and the topics of the course include from memory-mapped I/O, Embedded Linux, Embedded Development, Kernel space & modules, interrupts, accelerometers, and working with audio and video perhipherals.
 >The Projects for each Lab are:

- - Getting Started with linux
- - Developing Linux Programs that Communicate with the FPGA
+      - Switches, Lights, and Multiplexers
+      - Numbers and Displays
+      - Lathches, Flip-Flops, and Registers
- - Character Device Drivers
+      - Counters
- - Using Character & Device Drivers
- - Using ASCII Graphics for Animation
- - Introduction to Graphics & Animation
- - Using the ADXL345 Accelerometer
- - Audio & an Introduction to Multithreaded Applications
+      - Timers and Real-Time Clocks
+      - Adders Subtractors, and Multipliers
+      - Finite State Machine
+      - Memory Blocks
- - Using the ADC to Implement a Simple Oscilloscope
+      - A Simple Processor
- - Image Processing
+      - An Enhanced Processor
+      - A More Enhanced Processor

 ####  c.) circuits
 > This Section of the repository contains all the circuits I have written using hardware description languages such as **Verilog** or **VHDL**.
 These circuits have been written for projects and courses i've taken.
 These circuits inlude Adders, Multiplexers, Decoders, Counters, Flip-Flops, and many others.